NASA-PDS/naif-pds4-bundler/docs/source/35_step_5_packaging_to_naif.rst

 =============================================================

-If the project archive plan calls for delivery of the SPICE archive to the NAIF Node of the PDS, the data set producer can do it in two ways:
+If the project archive plan calls for delivery of the SPICE archive to the NAIF Node of the PDS, the archive producer can do it in two ways:

-   1. If the volume of the data to be delivered is relatively small (under 2 GB), either the whole data set or only the files that were updated or added in the last release can be packaged into a ``.tar`` file, which is then made available to NAIF staff.
+   1. If the volume of the data to be delivered is relatively small (under 2 GB), either the whole archive or only the files that were updated or added in the last release can be packaged into a ``.tar`` file, which is then made available to NAIF staff.
-      The tar file should contain the whole data set directory tree starting at the ``<sc>_spice`` level (where ``<sc>`` is the mission acronym.)
+      The tar file should contain the whole archive directory tree starting at the ``<sc>_spice`` level (where ``<sc>`` is the mission acronym.)